-BCIRPU is supported by a province-wide partnership between the Developmental Neurosciences and Child Health cluster at the Child and Family Research Institute (CFRI), BC Children’s Hospital Research Institute, BC Ministry of Health (MoH), Provincial Health Services Authority (PHSA), BC Children’s Hospital and University of British Columbia (UBC).
+BCIRPU is supported by a province-wide partnership between the Evidence to Innovation cluster at the BC Children’s Hospital Research Institute, BC Ministry of Health (MoH), Provincial Health Services Authority (PHSA), BC Children’s Hospital and University of British Columbia (UBC).
 BCIRPU is accountable to each of these partners, as well as through the active participation and involvement of these and other clients and constituency it serves, allowing BCIRPU to draw on a wide variety of resources and expertise in its mission to reduce the societal and economic burden of injury in British Columbia.

 The Community Against Preventable Injuries – Preventable

 BCIRPU has established a strategic partnership with The Community Against Preventable Injuries (Preventable) to support Preventable to pursue its mandate of increasing injury prevention awareness, transforming attitudes, and ultimately, behaviour through the development of injury prevention social marketing campaigns. www.preventable.ca

 BC Injury Prevention Leadership & Action Network (BCiPLAN)